KLZ-0/pacman-esearch/README.md

 A: This error means esearch can't find the search index, check if it exists in the desired location or run `eupdatedb`.
 Optionally check if you have write permissions in `~/.cache/`.

-# WHY?
+Q: Why was it created?

-I am a fan of Gentoo and when I started to use Arch on my laptop, I missed [esearch](https://github.com/fuzzyray/esearch) and I wasn't happy with the search capabilities of pacman - so here it is.. enjoy
+A: I am a fan of Gentoo and when I started to use Arch on my laptop, I missed [esearch](https://github.com/fuzzyray/esearch) and I wasn't happy with the search capabilities of pacman

 **Why C++ ?** -- Combining the two command in a shell script would be significantly slower (I tried it..)